Black Friday 2017 PlayStation Deals: $100 Off 1TB PS4, $20 Off DualShock 4 Controllers And More

 For those who already own a PS4, but would like one or more controllers, Sony is also shaving $20 off all DualShock 4 controllers for a discounted price of $39.99 a piece during Black Friday Week.
 The discounted price applies even to the translucent DS4 controllers launched recently.

 In addition to discounted consoles and controllers, Sony has also prepared two attractive PlayStation VR bundles for Black Friday 2017.
-The PlayStation VR Gran Turismo Sport Bundle includes a copy of the game, a PlayStation Camera, and a PlayStation VR HMD, starting at $299.99.
+The PlayStation VR Gran Turismo Sport Bundle includes a copy of the game, a PlayStation Camera, and a PlayStation VR HMD starting at $299.99.
 The second bundle, meanwhile, is a PlayStation VR Skyrim Bundle for RPG aficionados.
-This bundle includes a copy of Skyrim VR, two PlayStation Move controllers, a PlayStation VR HMD, and a PlayStation Camera, starting at $349.99.
+This bundle includes a copy of Skyrim VR, two PlayStation Move controllers, a PlayStation VR HMD, and a PlayStation Camera starting at $349.99.

-Exclusively for PlayStation Plus members, starting on November 17, Sony will also offer early access to a number of its most attractive deals part of the PlayStation Store Black Friday Sale.
+Exclusively for PlayStation Plus members starting on November 17, Sony will also offer early access to a number of its most attractive deals as part of the PlayStation Store Black Friday Sale.
 Additionally, PlayStation Plus members will be able to grab some of the most popular blockbuster titles at up to 40 percent off.

 PlayStation fans without a PS Plus membership, meanwhile, will be able to shop Black Friday deals at the PlayStation Store starting on November 21 until November 28.
 The company says it will offer more information about its PlayStation Store Black Friday deals in the next few days.